CanarysAutomations/report-builder/README.md

 ![.NET Core](https://github.com/CanarysAutomations/report-builder/workflows/.NET%20Core/badge.svg)

 # Get User and Organization Reports 📈 with GraphQL

+## Existing Challenges

+- When we need to search organization level data in GitHub, the data is presented like this

+[!img][./images/github-search-window]

+- To study and sort this data, requires a manual process to go through every page in github.
+- To review graphql reports online, very few tools are present to export the data in a excel file.

+### Tool's Advantages

+- Separates user and Organization data.
+Get the exact of the no.of users and Organization
+- Readily available report in an excel format

+## Overview

 The tool will help you get the details of **User**, **User activity** and **Organization details.** Using GraphQL queries, the application access the GitHub's **GraphQL API Endpoints** to create user and organization reports.
 The main user Input is considered to be name of the organization.
 With this input, GraphQL queries are sent as a request to generate the response for the reports.